 The end of the day comes and the news we’ve been waiting on for the past 24 hours….
 My step-father, Ross, has lung cancer.
 Stage four.
 Inoperable.
 We breathe deep – my birth mother, sister, brother in Afghanistan and I. We look around at both the raining, raining, raining and little blessings and are grateful for what we have right now – and tomorrow as well, if we are lucky.
 Our time together, however long that is.
 That’s all any of us can say, really.
 Today, I am thankful for one kid named Ryan Rice from Newberg.
 Thank you for letting me spend the extra few hours with my family instead of canceling credit cards and buying new phones.
 Your gift was more than you can imagine.
 The cat thanks you, too.

 November 17, 2011 by Kimberli, under Uncategorized.

 Here’s a taste of the Italy Gallery Show at the KIMBERLI RANSOM PHOTOGRAPHY studio on Nov.
 12, 2011.
-We had a great turn out (1500 people!) not only for our studio, but for the 25 other wonderful studios in the Towne Storage Building.
+We had a great turn out (1,500 people!), not only for our studio, but for the 25 other wonderful studios in the Towne Storage Building.
 The Italy exhibition was a hit, along with the family and commercial photography we had on display.
-We had two slideshow plus 20×30 framed prints, these posts hanging from the 15′ ceiling as well as lots of wine and cheese, Thanks again for all of your support!
+We had two slideshows plus 20×30 framed prints, these posts hanging from the 15′ ceiling, as well as lots of wine and cheese.
+Thanks again for all of your support!
 You can read the posts about each of these images in the archives of this blog.
 Let us know if you can think of other locations to show this exhibit! (posted by nathan the intern)